blake-regalia/gulp-soda.js/README.md

 function(gulp, $, src, dest[, cb]) {}
 ```
 - `gulp` - the gulp object
-- `$` - an object containing all gulp plugins automatically loaded via your module's `package.json`'s `devDependencies` that start with 'gulp-' or 'vinyl-'.
+- `$` - an object containing all gulp and vinyl plugins automatically loaded via your module's `package.json`'s `devDependencies` that start with 'gulp-' or 'vinyl-'.
 The keys on this object have had their first word and dash removed, and all subsequent dashes replaced with underscores.
     - e.g. `gulp-babel` would get loaded into `$.babel`, and `vinyl-source-stream` into `$.source_stream`
 - `src` - relative path to the input directory given by the target, e.g. `lib/webapp`
     - > Note: if this task's options object includes a `.src` key, then that value is appended to this string